D4RK21/SetsCalculator/README.md

-# SetsCalculator
+# Sets Calculator
-Sets Calculator written on C#
+Sets Calculator written on C# using RPN and Shunting Yard Algorithm.